Get

 When to Stop Waiting and Call the Vet

 One episode of vomiting in an otherwise healthy cat usually doesn’t require an emergency trip, though a quick call to your vet is never a bad idea.
-But there are specific situations where you shouldn’t wait.
+But there are specific situations where you shouldn’t hesitate.

 Go to the vet if your cat is vomiting repeatedly, if there’s blood in the vomit or stool, if your cat seems weak or lethargic, if they’re in obvious pain or distress, or if they’ve potentially eaten something toxic or swallowed a foreign object.
 Fever is another red flag.
 Vomiting can be a sign of something minor or something serious, and a vet is the only one who can tell you which you’re dealing with.